phongvunhat-ncc/warehouse-challenge/README.md

-This refined `README.md` provides explicit documentation for the database design, REST API endpoints, design pattern diagrams (ASCII/Mermaid format), and detailed analytical sections on architectural trade-offs and scalability.

-You can copy and paste this directly into your project's root directory.

----

 # Warehouse Inventory Reservation System

 A production-ready Spring Boot microservice designed to process concurrent warehouse inventory reservations.
 The system enforces relational integrity and prevents product overselling through database-level isolation under parallel workloads.